hakre/pcre.php/README.md

     -T, --files-from=<file>
                           read paths of files to operate on from <file>.
-The special filename "-" or given no filename will read files from standard input.
+The special filename "-" or given no filename will read files from standard input
-                          each filename is separated by LF ("\n") in a file.
-    --fnmatch <pattern>   filter the list of path(s) by fnmatch() pattern --only <pattern>      only operate on files having a line matching pcre pattern
+                          each filename is separated by LF ("\n") in a file --fnmatch <pattern>   filter the list of path(s) by fnmatch() pattern --only <pattern>      only operate on files having a line matching pcre pattern